Definition

 Whole-of-government applicability

-The Data and Digital Government Strategy (DDGS) sets a vision for 2030 to deliver simple, secure and connected public services for all people and business, through world class data and digital capabilities.
+The Data and digital government strategy sets a vision for 2030 to deliver simple, secure and connected public services for all people and business, through world class data and digital capabilities.

 - Simple and seamless services: Be digital by design, engage people proactively, and guide them to the services they might need.

-- Delivering for all people and business: Embed inclusion and accessibility, ensuring all services meet the latest Web Content Accessibility Guidelines and that the Digital Service Standard is implemented to embed best-practice service design and accessibility across the APS.
+- Delivering for all people and business: Embed inclusion and accessibility, ensuring all services meet the latest Web content accessibility guidelines and that the Digital service standard is implemented to embed best-practice service design and accessibility across the APS.

 Policy Elements